Flying High in Bird Heaven: MSTR, PSUS, ETF

 Like, I don't believe that at all.
 I understand they said it.

-I just like, this is a capital market strategy where, like, people wanted Bitcoin and they're like, we're going to give the people what they want.
+This is a capital market strategy where like people wanted Bitcoin and they're like, we're going to give the people what they want.

 I do not believe that they believed that the dollar was going to be worthless.